pubkey/rxdb/docs-src/CustomBuilds.md

 By default, if you import RxDB into your javascript, a full batteries-included build will be imported.
 This has the advantage that you dont have to choose which things you need and which not.
 The disadvantage is the build-size.
 Often you don't need most of the functionality and you could save a lot of bandwidth by cherry-picking only the things you really need.
 For this, RxDB supports custom builds.

+`NOTICE: Custom Builds are in beta-mode.
+It can happen that you have to re-adjust you build without a major rxdb-release.`

 ## Core

 The core-module is the part of RxDB which is always needed to provide basic functionality.
 If you need a custom build, you start with the core and then add all modules that you need.